-The Tomorrow River Community Charter School Governance Board will provide the direction of its schools, TRCCS and TRVCS.
-The operational procedures of the Governance Board will be defined within the bylaws.
-The Governance Board of the Charter School will make all operational decisions and provide leadership for the Charter School following all charter agreements made with the Tomorrow River School District.
-The Governance Board will have full authority to develop policies and procedures that work to meet the schools mission and educational philosophies.
+The Tomorrow River Community Charter School Governance Board provides the direction of its schools, TRCCS and TRVCS.
+The operational procedures of the Governance Board are defined within the bylaws.
+The Governance Board of the Charter Schools makes all operational decisions and provides leadership for the Charter School following all charter agreements made with the Tomorrow River School District.
+The Governance Board has full authority to develop policies and procedures that work to meet the schools mission and educational philosophies.

 - Chair: Louise Pease

 - Secretary & Founder: Tina Giombetti